First Trimester Recipes That Are Healthy and Delicious - Baby Chick

 Method

-1. Peel and cube the potatoes and boil in salty water for 5 minutes.
+1. Peel and cube the potatoes, then boil in salted water for 5 minutes.
 Remove and drain.

 2. Dice the onion and cook on low heat, add the chopped garlic and a spoonful each of cumin and paprika.
 Mix well.

-4. Slice the peppers and add to the pan and separately, fry an egg.
+4. Slice the peppers and add to the pan.
+Then, separately fry an egg until the yolk and white are firm.
 Spoon the mixture into a bowl, and top with the egg and chopped parsley.

 Why is this good for mom and baby?